zepheira/bibframe/model/bfmarc.md

 * scope: <http://bibfra.me/vocab/marc>

 ## titleStatement
-* label: title statement
+* label: title trasnscribed
-* description: Title transcribed from an instance.
+* description: Transcribed information from the resource identifying the names and possibly functions of Agents responsible for or contributing to the creation of the intellectual or artistic content of the resource.
 * value: Literal
 * refines: <http://bibfra.me/vocab/lite/title>
 * synonyms: <http://bibframe.org/vocab/titleStatement>